sekhri101/personal-goals/README.md

 - :telephone: Talked to my dad
 - :alien: Posted the DjangoCon CFP on Reddit
 - :curry: Rescheduled dinner with Rachel
-- :tulip: Scheduled dinner with Eli
+- :pizza: Scheduled and ate dinner with Eli
 - :baby: Arranged childcare for DGPDX
 - :calendar: Scheduled next DCUS organizers meeting, created meeting agends
+- :book: Started reading The Checklist Manifesto, and really didn't want to put it down

 ### Side Projects & Other Goals